bellaajang/MovieBookingSystem/README.md

 # MovieBookingSystem
-This is movie booking website with Java, using springboot to connect frontend and backend.
+This is movie booking website with Java

 Prerequisites:
 JDK17 (or higher), maven, Node.js, mySQL